 Visit the "Links and SOL's" page for fun online art activities and Va Art SOL's.Children in grades 1-5 have art class once a week for 50 minutes.

-Are you developping an Artists 8 Habits of Mind?
+Parents: Are you helping your child develop an Artist's 8 Habits of Mind?

 Develop Craft- Learning to use tools & materials.
 Learning the practices of an art form.